Jagersfontein, Free State

 The notorious American gangster Al Capone once wore a diamond (as a tiepin) that was mined in Jagersfontein.
 The famous actress Elizabeth Taylor also wore a 'Jagers' diamond'.

-Jagersfontein is 1 of the world’s oldest diamond mining towns, with operations having begun in 1870.
+Jagersfontein is one of the world’s oldest diamond mining towns, with operations having begun in 1870.
 The 'blue-white Jagers' diamond' has become a standard regarding diamond quality throughout the world.
 One of the most precious diamonds ever mined (the Excelsior diamond, all of 995,2 carats and valued at R1,2-billion) came from what some claim to be the world’s largest hand-dug vertical open mine: Jagersfontein.
 (The other contender is the Big Hole in Kimberley, in the Northern Cape province.)

 The mine closed down in 1971, but there were still diamonds about.
 In 1999, a local gardener found a 12-carat diamond in his employer’s flower bed - he was later rewarded with a third of the stone’s value.